browserengineering/book/book/styles.md

 from the web, as directed by web pages they browse to.
 Let's start with the browser style sheet.

-[^technically-ua]: Technically called a "user agent" style sheet,
+[^technically-ua]: Technically called a "User Agent" style sheet.
+User Agent, like the Memex.
-    because the browser acts as an agent of the user.

 Our browser's style sheet might look like this: